-- Payslips: In Australia, you must get a payslip within one working day of getting paid.
+In Australia, you must get a payslip within one working day of getting paid.
 Normally, workers get paid weekly, fortnightly (every two weeks) or monthly.
 The payslip is an important document - it is a record of how much you have earned and how much tax has been taken from your pay.

-- Superannuation: As a temporary resident working in Australia, your employer must, by law, make superannuation contributions for you if you are eligible.
-When leaving Australia, you may be able to get back your superannuation payment (DASP) if you meet the requirements.
-Find out more at the Australian Taxation Office.
+As a temporary resident working in Australia, your employer must, by law, make superannuation contributions for you if you are eligible.
+When leaving Australia, you may be able to get back your superannuation payments (DASP) if you meet the requirements.

-- Workers' Compensation: Australian law means your employer must have insurance which protects you in case you are hurt or get sick at work.
-If this happens, the insurance (called Workers' Compensation) may pay for your medical treatment or your wages until you can work again.
+Australian law requires your employer to have insurance which protects you in case you are hurt or get sick at work.
+If this happens, the insurance (called workers compensation) may pay for your medical treatment or your wages until you can work again.